Course syllabus

 2) Courses in other subject areas

 Such courses will need to be applied for (in time) through universityadmissions.se and observe that to include such a course in your exam you will need to get the course confirmed by your study tutor.
-Also note that you will need to fulfill the prerequisites.
+Also note that you will need to fulfil the prerequisites.
 Below you will find a list of some of the courses at GU that we think may interest you:

 - Computational semantics (LT2813)